popsolutions/openventilator/README.md

 ### Slack Channel

-Documentation, Hardware, Design and Code discussions: https://join.slack.com/t/openventilator-c-19/shared_invite/zt-cymrzj50-KcwgV5tBAX4WqlmfE43QEg
+[Documentation, Hardware, Design and Code discussions]:(https://join.slack.com/t/openventilator-c-19/shared_invite/zt-cymrzj50-KcwgV5tBAX4WqlmfE43QEg)
+[Check the decissions ALREADY TAKEN]:(https://openventilator-c-19.slack.com/archives/C010KFG8MUP)

 ### If I have seen further it is by standing on the shoulders of Giants.